mkdocstrings/griffe/docs/introduction.md

 # Introduction

+Griffe is able to read Python source code and inspect objects at runtime to extract information about the API of a Python package.
+This information is then stored into data models (Python classes), and these model instances together form a tree that statically represent the package's API: starting with the top-level module, then descending into submodules, classes, functions and attributes.
+From there, it's possible to explore and exploit this API representation in various ways.

 ## Command line tool

 Griffe is both a command line tool and a Python library.
 The command line tool offers a few commands to, for example, serialize API data to JSON and check for API breaking changes between two versions of your project.